1940 Auckland Rugby League season: Other senior club matches

+South Auckland v Manukau XIII

+The team which represented Manukau included players from other clubs.
+When Jack Brodrick went off injured in the first half he was replaced by Briggs of Ponsonby.

 Manukau v Huntly

 On 10 August when Manukau had a bye in the Fox Memorial Shield competition they arranged a friendly match with Huntly at Waikaraka Park in Onehunga.
 The visitors won 23 points to 13.

 Challenge Match

 On 24 August a match was played between Richmond, the winner of the Auckland club championship and the winner of the Waikato club championship, Huntly South.
+L Tukere, the 24 year old, 11 stone player was one of the best players for the Huntly South team and had impressed for the South Auckland (Waikato) team at Huntly against the Great Britain team in 1936.

 North Shore v Huntly

 North Shore travelled to Huntly to play the local side on 7 September.
 Only the score was reported though it was noted that the Huntly side was similar to the one which had defeated Richmond two weeks earlier.

 Stratford v City

 In September City travelled to Stratford with their senior team and their reserve side.
 The senior side lost to Stratford 9–5.
+The City side attacked strongly early in the game but Stratford repelled the raids.
+They then had the majority of the ball but were criticised for kicking and holding on to the ball too much.
+Bell at second five eighth was the most dangerous of the City backs.
+A Smith scored their only try and converted it.
+Hawea Mataira who was promoted in pre-game advertising due to being the only New Zealand international played well in the City forwards, as did A Smith.
+For Straford their best forwards were Yeates and Harvey.
+The only try scored by Statford came when they kicked ahead and from the scramble Webb secured the ball and raced over.
+The side was managed by Ernie Asher who spoke on behalf of the team at the after match function.
+He said that they understood that they were the first ever visiting rugby league team to visit Stratford.